clusterlink-net/clusterlink/website/content/en/docs/concepts/sites.md

  than the **Fabric administrator**.
 {{< /notice >}}

-Adding and removing sites is done by creating and deleting `Peer` CRD instances in the dedicated ClusterLink namespace (typically, `clusterlink-system`).
+Managing sites is done by creating, deleting and updating Peer CRD instances in the dedicated ClusterLink namespace (typically, `clusterlink-system`).
 Peers are added to the ClusterLink namespace by the site administrator.
-Information regarding peer gateways and attributes is communicated out of band (e.g., provided by Site or Fabric administrators over email).
+Information regarding peer gateways and attributes is communicated out of band (e.g., provided by the Fabric or remote Site administrator over email).
 In the future, these may be configured via a management plane.

 There are two fundamental attributes in the Peer CRD: the Peer's name and the list of ClusterLink gateway endpoints through which the remote site's Services are available.